balena-io-modules/balena-compose/README.md

 ### What is the input and output?

 Resolve takes a tar stream and outputs a tar stream, which can be passed to the docker daemon or further processed.

+## parse

+Parse docker-compose.yml files into a general, usable and fully typed object.